go-faast/tokenCuration/US/README.md

 # The List

 Below is a list of tokens which are readily available to the US market from the companies listed above.
-This list available as a JSON in this directory.
+This list available as a [JSON](https://raw.githubusercontent.com/go-faast/tokenCuration/master/US/US.json) and can be pulled in via script for automation.

 | **Name**                       | **Symbol** | **Mined** | **Category**        | **Companies Approved**                  | **Contract Address (if ERC20 Token)**          |
 |----------------------------|--------|-------|-----------------|-------------------------------------|--------------------------------------------|